mongodb-industry-solutions/AML-Fraud-prevention-Demo/frontend/README.md

 - [npm installation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - [yarn installation](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)

-Next, please make sure to add a .env file in the foler <location_of_your_repo>/AML-Fraud-prevention-Demo/frontend.
+Next, please make sure to add a .env file in the folder <location_of_your_repo>/AML-Fraud-prevention-Demo/frontend.
 It should include the following :

 ```md